bayjohnpaul08/Android-Portfolio/README.md

 ## WORK EXPERIENCE

 ### Your Daily Store Application
-Your Daily Store (YDS) is an online portal for tenants of Ortigas Malls to share their products and advertise goods everyday.
+#### Your Daily Store (YDS) is an online portal for tenants of Ortigas Malls to share their products and advertise goods everyday.
 It also allows business owners to connect with their customers.

+A key achievement of mine during this role was where I able to transition the existing code base, from java to Kotlin.
+Since I am only the Android developer here and this is a small application, I'm able to start again the application from scratch.

+The skills and qualitites I learned within this role made me a highly organized and proficient employee.

 <p dir="auto"><a href="https://play.google.com/store/apps/details?id=com.ortigasmalls.yourdailystore&hl=en_IN&gl=US" rel="nofollow"><img alt="Get it on Google Play" src="https://camo.githubusercontent.com/2149f526e69167218eb7eea8f21cb74a756aa43495f7acfeccfe995d40f62028/68747470733a2f2f706c61792e676f6f676c652e636f6d2f696e746c2f656e5f75732f6261646765732f696d616765732f67656e657269632f656e5f62616467655f7765625f67656e657269632e706e67" height="80px" data-canonical-src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" style="max-width: 100%;"></a></p>